MuhtasimTanmoy/notebook/security/certificate.md

     - The name is from Privacy Enhanced Mail (PEM), a failed method for secure email but the container format it used lives on, and is a base64 translation of the x509 ASN.1 keys.

 - .key
-    - This is a PEM formatted file containing just the private-key of a specific certificate and is merely a conventional name and not a standardized one.
+    - This is a PEM formatted file containing just the private key of a specific certificate and is merely a conventional name and not a standardized one.
     - In Apache installs, this frequently resides in /etc/ssl/private.
     - The rights on these files are very important, and some programs will refuse to load these certificates if they are set wrong.

 - .pkcs12 .pfx .p12
     - Originally defined by RSA in the Public-Key Cryptography Standards (abbreviated PKCS), the "12" variant was originally enhanced by Microsoft, and later submitted as RFC 7292.
     - This is a passworded container format that contains both public and private certificate pairs.
 Unlike .pem files, this container is fully encrypted.
-    - Openssl can turn this into a .pem file with both public and private keys: openssl pkcs12 -in file-to-convert.p12 -out converted-file.pem -nodes
+    - Openssl can turn this into a .pem file with both public and private keys: OpenSSL pkcs12 -in file-to-convert.p12 -out converted-file.pem -nodes

 ### Chain of trust
 - Root CA -> ICA ( Intermediate Certificate ) -> Certificate
-- For practical, visit https site, see cert in browser and open `Keychain access` to see root that signs.
+- For practical, visit the HTTPS site, see the cert in the browser, and open `Keychain access` to see the root that signs.
 So when requested two or more certificates are returned.
 ![TLS](screen/TLS.png)

 ### Public Key Infrastructure
 - The framework to associate a public key with an individual
-- Trust on first sight.
+- Trust at first sight.
 (SSH)
 - Web of trust (Omemo encryption)
-- Trust the machine (Lets encrypt)
+- Trust the machine (Let encrypt)
-    - Vendor distributes CA colelction to clients
+    - Vendor distributes CA collection to clients
     - Server distributes cert and intermediates
     - Clients validate the collection